About the Lab

 The quantification of transcriptional variation in single cells, particularly within the same cell population, is currently limited by the low sensitivity and high technical noise of single-cell RNA-seq assays.
 We have developed multiple annealing and dC-tailing-based quantitative single-cell RNA-seq (MATQ-seq), a highly sensitive and quantitative method for single-cell sequencing of total RNA.
 The detection sensitivity of MATQ-seq is ~90% for single transcripts.
 By systematically determining technical noise, we show that MATQ-seq captures genuine biological variation between whole transcriptomes of single cells.
 We recently developed a MATQ-drop platform to increase the throughput of single cells.

 Overall, the goal of developing novel single-cell methods is to provide the characterization of biological processes with much finer temporal and spatial resolution.
-This will allow us to unveil the high order information ( variations and heterogeneity), which are totally ignored by ensemble profiling (zero and first-order).
-This information is highly desired for modeling complex cellular decision-making processes at multiple layers of pathways and regulatory networks.
+This will allow us to unveil dynamic variations in transcription (the second-order information), which are often ignored by ensemble profiling (zero and first-order measurement).
+This information is highly desired for modeling complex cellular decision-making processes at multiple pathways and regulatory networks layers.

 Tumorigenesis in Pancreatic Cancer

 Tumorigenesis involves dedifferentiation/transdifferentiation, which allows the cancer-initiating cell to gain more plasticity and proliferation by hijacking existing developmental or tissue self-renewal mechanisms.
 We are interested in investigating the mutations of genes involved in epigenetic regulations.
-The perturbation to epigenetic regulation by mutations can initiate the instability and lead to dedifferentiation/transdifferentiation at the early stage of tumorigenesis.
-The onset of this instability and the potential heterogeneity following that demands single-cell analysis for better characterization of functional variances among the tumor-initiating cells.
+The perturbation to epigenetic regulation by mutations can initiate differentiation and/or transdifferentiation that are required for tumorigenesis.
+The onset of this phenotypic instability and the potential heterogeneity following that demands single-cell analysis for better characterization of functional variances among the tumor-initiating cells.
 In particular, we have developed transcriptome profiling of individual pancreatic intraepithelial neoplasia to capture the early events of this transformation.

 Clinical Application of Single Cell Methods